valheimPlus/ValheimPlus/README.md

 **Gathering**
 * Modify the amount of resources dropped on destruction of objects (this includes chitin, stone, all types of wood, and minerals).
+* Modify the amount of resources gathered from interactable objects.
+  * Edibles: Carrots, Blueberries, Cloudberrys, Raspberrys, Mushrooms, Blue Mushrooms, Yellow Mushrooms
+  * Flowers and Ingredients : Barley, CarrotSeeds, Dandelions, Flax, Thistle, TurnipSeeds, Turnips[/color]
+  * Materials : BoneFragments, Flint, Stone, Wood
+  * Valuables : Ambers, AmberPearls, Coins, Rubys
+  * Surtling cores on item stands inside dungeons.
-* Modify the drop chance of resources from destroyed objects.
+* Modify the drop chance of resources from destroyed objects that have a drop chance like muddy scrap piles.

 **Wagon**
 * Modify the weight contribution of items placed inside a wagon.
-* Modify the base weight of the wagon.
+* Modify the base weight of all wagons.

 **Fire sources**
+* Option to set fires to retain maximum fuel once the fuel is added.
-* Fire sources retain max fuel once the fuel is added.
+* Option to set torches and braziers to retain maximum fuel once the fuel is added.
-* Can be customised to have either fires and/or torches retaining max fuel.
-* Allow fuel items to be automatically pulled from closest containers.
+* A system to allow wood to be automatically pulled and inserted from nearby chests from fires.
+* A system to automatically pull wood on interaction with a fireplace from nearby chests.

 **Game Difficulty**
 * Modify the difficulty multipliers applied to health and damage of enemies based on the number of connected players.